-The Complaint proceeding was the first indication received by the CPUC that PG&E intended to oppose the formation of CCAs in an organized manner and that PG&E had formally changed its corporate stance with respect to the CCA program.
-As mentioned above, when the CCA law was passed, PG&E did not oppose the CCA program.
-However, by the time period of April or May 2007, public statements by PG&E indicated its intent to view CCAs as competitors and to actively campaign against them.
-However, after adoption of the settlement agreement between SJVPA and PG&E, Commission staff concluded from the outcome of the complaint proceeding that PG&E's efforts to oppose CCA would be conducted in an above-board manner, and would be conducted at shareholder expense.
+The Complaint proceeding was the first indication received by the CPUC that PG&E intended to oppose the formation of CCAs in an organized manner and that PG&E had formally changed its corporate stance with respect to the Community Choice Aggregation program.
+As mentioned above, when the CCA law was passed, PG&E did not oppose it.
+However, by the time period of April or May 2007, public statements by PG&E indicated its intent to view CCAs as competitors and actively campaign against them.8 However, after adoption of the settlement agreement between SJVPA and PG&E, Commission staff concluded from the outcome of the complaint proceeding that PG&E's efforts to oppose CCA would be conducted at its shareholders' expense.

 As to the efforts of SJVPA to form a CCA, the Commission certified its CCA implementation plan in April, 2007.
 In June, 2009 SJVPA announced the temporary suspension of its CCA program activities.
-Along with the tight credit market, the volatility in energy prices, and the uncertainty with California's energy regulations, SJVPA cited strong opposition from PG&E as one of the factors leading to its decision to suspend the program.
+Along with the tight credit market, the volatility in energy prices and the uncertainty with California's energy regulations, SJVPA cited strong opposition from PG&E as one of the factors leading to its decision to suspend the program.9

-&lt;sup>2 See Commission Decision 08-06-016 June 12, 2008, page 4 citing Settlement Agreement in Attachment A, Article 3 and Section 4.1, http://docs.cpuc.ca.gov/PUBLISHED/FINAL\DECISION/84216.htm
+8 See Commission Decision 08-06-016 June 12, 2008, page 4 citing Settlement Agreement in Attachment A, Article 3 and Section 4.1, http://docs.cpuc.ca.gov/PUBLISHED/FINAL_DECISION/84216.htm